IBM/data-prep-kit/doc/repo.md

 ## Developers
-Generally, developers will be working in a python project directory (e.g., data-processing-lib/python, transforms/universal/filter, etc.) and can issue the administrator's make targets or others that might be defined locally (e.g., venv, test-image, test-src in transform projects).
+Generally, developers will be working in a python project directory (e.g., data-processing-lib/python, transforms/universal/filter, etc.) and can issue the administrator's make targets (e g., build, test, etc) or others that might be defined locally
+(e.g., venv, test-image, test-src in transform projects).
 Key targets are as follows: